How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 • Get SMS Updates: People love getting real-time updates without digging through email.
 It’s a win-win!
 Example: “Send me text updates about my order.”

-How to Add Checkboxes to a Product in WooCommerce
+How to Add a Checkbox to a WooCommerce Product Page as a Beginner

 First off, WooCommerce doesn’t have a built-in product addons feature, so you can’t add checkboxes by default.
 However, you can easily add this with the right plugin.
 The challenge is finding the best one among all the options out there.